The Importance of Brand Consistency (and How to Achieve It)

 As people want to relate to your brand the way they would to you personally, you have to help them to do this.

-Most sales are based on emotion, which is why people have to have certain feelings about your brand before they feel comfortable buying it.
+Most sales are based on emotion, so people have to have certain feelings about your brand before they feel comfortable buying it.

 If they feel familiar with your brand, they feel safe with it.